The Iguazu Falls, located along the border of Argentina and Brazil, are among the world’s most immense and spectacular waterfalls.

 Iguazu River (Photo: Daniel Wiedemann)

-The attractiveness, abundance, and lushness of nature is enhanced at the Iguazu Falls.
+The beauty and abundance of nature are on full display at Iguazu Falls.

 (Photo: Gerpannekoek)